+The second column in Figure~\ref{fig:results} illustrates the calibration of the model predictions for each condition, comparing predicted probabilities with observed outcomes.
+Across all conditions, our models demonstrate good calibration, indicating that the predicted probabilities are consistent with actual event rates.
+This is particularly relevant in clinical applications, where over- or underestimation of risk could have critical consequences.
+The reliability of these probability estimates further supports the model’s utility in risk stratification and decision support.

+The third column in Figure~\ref{fig:results} presents decision curve analyses, assessing the clinical utility of our models.
+For all examined disorders, the models provide a higher net benefit across a range of threshold probabilities compared to the 'refer-all' and 'refer-none' strategies.
+This suggests that using our models to guide referral decisions could lead to better patient outcomes while minimizing unnecessary evaluations.
+The consistent superiority of our models in net benefit reinforces their practical value in aiding early detection and triage for neurocognitive disorders.

-Figure \ref{fig:shapley} presents the explainability results based on Shapley values.
-Across all investigated conditions age is the most important predictive feature, where increased age contributes positively, except for the case of anoxic brain damage.
-For the investigated neurological conditions, QTc interval is the most important ECG feature for Parkinson's and anoxic brain damage, where low values and high values of the marker contribute the most positively to each condition respectively.
-Simiarly, T-wave axis is the second most important ECG feature for the same two conditions, where low values of the marker contributes the most positively to each condition.
-For the investigated psychiatric conditions, RR-interval is the most important predictive ECG feature across unspecified dementia and delirium due to known physiological conditions, where low values of the marker mainly contribute to the conditions.
-Similarly, PR-interval is the second most important ECG feature for the same two conditions, where mainly high and low values of the marker contribute positively to the conditions.
+The fourth column in Figure~\ref{fig:results} represents the result of the interpretability analysis.
+Across all disorders investigated, age is the most important predictive feature, where increased age contributes positively.
+For the investigated neurocognitive disorders, QTc interval is the most important ECG feature for Parkinson's, where low values and high values of the marker contribute the most positively to each condition respectively.
+Similarly, T-wave axis is the second most important ECG feature for the same two disorders, where low values of the marker contributes the most positively to each condition.
+For the investigated psychiatric disorders, RR-interval is the most important predictive ECG feature across unspecified dementia and delirium due to known physiological disorders, where low values of the marker mainly contribute to the disorders.
+Similarly, PR-interval is the second most important ECG feature for the same two disorders, where mainly high and low values of the marker contribute positively to the disorders.